sympy/scipy-2016-tutorial/source/tutorial.rst

 `F = F_3 \cup F_{\mathcal{G}}` to find out if a graph `\mathcal{G}` is
 `3`--colorable, or not.

-Lets see how this procedure works for a particular graph:
+Let's see how this procedure works for a particular graph:

 .. tikz:: source/img/tikz/graph-nocolor.tex